pablomoretti/jcors-loader/README.md

-jcors-loader (v.1.1.1)
+jcors-loader (v.1.1.2)
 ======================
-Little tiny loader for javascript sources using CORS (only 1.2KB plane and 670B with Gzip)
+Little tiny loader for javascript sources using CORS (only 1.2KB plane and 663B with Gzip)

 Goals
 ------------------
 - Load javascript files asynchronously in parallel.
 - Execute javascript in order.
 - Doesn't block window.onload or DOMContentLoaded. *
-- Works in Safari, Chrome, Firefox, Opera, IE6+. *
+- Soport in Safari, Chrome, Firefox, Opera, IE6+. *
 - No loading indicators, the page looks done and whenever the script arrives.
 - JSLint validation.